wrrulosdev/cloudflare-updater/README.md

-# 🌩️ Cloudflare Dynamic DNS Updater
+# 🌩️ Cloudflare Dynamic DNS Updater (Multi-Account Version)

-Automatically updates your public IP address in your Cloudflare DNS records using their API.
+Automatically updates your public IP address across **multiple Cloudflare DNS records** — even across **different accounts or zones** — using the Cloudflare API.
-Perfect for dynamic IP setups (like home networks) where your domain must always point to the correct IP.
+Perfect for dynamic IP setups (home networks, small servers, labs, etc.) where several domains or subdomains must always point to your current IP.

 ---

 ## 📦 Features

+✅ Supports **multiple records and accounts** simultaneously
-✅ Automatically updates `A` DNS record on Cloudflare
+✅ Automatically updates `A` DNS records on Cloudflare
-✅ Detects changes in your public IP address
+✅ Detects public IP changes automatically
 ✅ Detailed logging to console and file
-✅ Auto-retry on failure
+✅ Auto-retry on failure or connection error
-✅ Simple configuration via environment variables
+✅ Environment-variable-based configuration (secure and portable)

 ---

 ## ⚙️ Requirements

 - Python 3.8 or higher
-- Cloudflare account
+- Cloudflare account(s)
-- A domain managed by Cloudflare
+- At least one domain managed by Cloudflare
-- An API token with DNS edit permissions
+- API token(s) with **DNS edit** permissions

 ---